Berriew: Facilities

 Mirror-artist and sculptor Andrew Logan bought the village squash courts and converted the building into a sculpture museum.

 There are two pubs in the village, The Talbot and the Lion Hotel.
 There is also The Horseshoes, a little way out of the village.

 The Berriew Show is a major attraction for the village and is held every August Bank Holiday Saturday.
 Attracting locals and people from miles around, it is a showcase for horticulture, agriculture and local craft and has thriving dog, horse and sheep shows.

 Best kept village in Wales

-Berriew has won this competition many times - although the scheme has now been discontinued.
-It was first won in 1970.
+Berriew won this now-discontinued competition many times, the first time in 1970.